 - 19th and 20th have never scored

-In the last nine races at the Hungaroring, the polesitter has won only three times.
-The pole to win conversion rate here is under 50%, with the polesitter winning 16 of the 37 races held at the track since F1 first visited in 1986.
+In the last ten races at the Hungaroring, the polesitter has won only three times and has not done so since 2020.
+The pole to win conversion rate at the Hungarian Grand Prix is under 50%, with the polesitter winning 16 of the 38 races held at the track since F1 first visited in 1986.

-The polesitter has recorded only six DNFs at the Hungaroring, with Fernando Alonso’s 2009 retirement, in which he lost a wheel after a botched pit-stop, being the last time the polesitter failed to finish a race here.
+The polesitter has recorded only six DNFs at the Hungarian Grand Prix, with Fernando Alonso’s 2009 retirement, in which he lost a wheel after a botched pit-stop, being the last time the polesitter failed to finish a race here.

 In every year where the polesitter has finished the Hungarian Grand Prix, they have scored points, aside from Alain Prost in 1993 who finished seven laps down on the leader.
 However, in this race, Prost did not actually start from pole.
 He stalled on the formation lap and started from the back of the pack.
 The de facto polesitter Damon Hill went on to win the event, taking his first Grand Prix victory.